 - 1. developing and implementing a Ministry Action Plan (MAP) for a project - 2. forum discussions - 3. project summary/reflection paper, which integrates the student's previous academic studies with the ministry projects they select.

 Prerequisites

+- 1. CM501 Pastoral Leadership

+- 2. FE501 and FE502

+- 3. CM504 Practice of Ministry

-- 1. CM501 Pastoral Leadership is a prerequisite for FE501; FE501 is a prerequisite for FE502. - 2.
-Students should have at least 32 semester hours of previous academic work and at least three years of ministry experience, so that there is sufficient basis for reflection and integration.
+- 4. Students should have at least 34 semester hours of previous academic work and at least three years of ministry experience.

 Ministry focus projects